Efficient Generation and Quality Screening of Visible Windows for Regional SAR Reconnaissance: Conclusion

 \section{Conclusion}

-This paper presents a unified effective window framework for regional SAR scheduling.
-The framework couples access analysis, image quality evaluation, and mission closure optimization in one pipeline.
-The method combines a hybrid direct-relay closed-loop MILP with regional window generation based on coarse angular screening, a planar characteristic curve containment test, and boundary bisection, together with per window signal level quality evaluation using a companion point target and six IRW, PSLR, and ISLR indicators.
-The experiments showed accurate recovery of reference windows, rejection of geometrically feasible but imaging inferior opportunities, and closed-loop scheduling at constellation scale under practical computational budgets.
-Regional SAR scheduling requires joint treatment of visibility, image quality, and data return.
+This paper presents an effective window framework for regional SAR reconnaissance that generates geometry feasible observation opportunities and evaluates per window signal level imaging quality.
+The framework constructs candidate windows through coarse angular screening, a planar characteristic curve containment test, and boundary bisection refinement, then evaluates each window through a companion point target echo generation and backprojection focusing pipeline that extracts spatial resolution, PSLR, and ISLR indicators.
+A unified effective window quality gate converts the four governing geometric descriptors and the six imaging metrics into a single acceptance decision per window.

+The experiments validate the two preprocessing stages independently.
+Experiment~I demonstrates that the window generation pipeline matches the STK side looking SAR access reference with millisecond level accuracy while preserving an auditable geometric construction.
+Experiment~II confirms that the quality evaluation stage differentiates imaging performance across candidate windows and screens out opportunities that satisfy the sensor visibility envelope but produce degraded spatial resolution.

-Future work will extend the present SAR framework to more general heterogeneous observation scenarios.
-One direction is a unified effective window model for multiple payload types, especially optical sensors and radar sensors.
-The extension will need to incorporate illumination conditions, cloud sensitivity, viewing geometry, spatial resolution, and radar imaging modes.
-Another direction is dynamic target tracking.
-That problem requires joint treatment of target motion, state uncertainty, revisit demand, closed-loop replanning, payload assignment, and relay or downlink resource allocation.
+Future work will extend the window quality model to more general heterogeneous observation scenarios.
+One direction is a unified effective window framework for multiple payload types, incorporating illumination conditions, cloud sensitivity, viewing geometry, spatial resolution, and diverse imaging modes.
+Another direction is dynamic target tracking under evolving geometric constraints, revisit demand, and multi payload coordination.